Clifford quantum cellular automata from topological quantum field theories and invertible subalgebras: Clifford QCAs in D from TQFTs

-\section{Clifford QCAs in $3+1$D from TQFTs}
+\section{Clifford QCAs in $3{+}1$D from TQFTs}

-In this section, we use cup products to construct all $\mathbb{Z}_2$ and $\mathbb{Z}_p$ Clifford QCAs in $3+1$D associated with the (classical) Witt group.
-These QCAs generate bulk states whose truncations yield commuting-projector models on the $2+1$D boundary, supporting chiral Abelian anyon theories.
+In this section, we use cup products to construct all $\mathbb{Z}_2$ and $\mathbb{Z}_p$ Clifford QCAs in $3{+}1$D associated with the (classical) Witt group.
+These QCAs generate bulk states whose truncations yield commuting-projector models on the $2{+}1$D boundary, supporting chiral Abelian anyon theories.
 The $\mathbb{Z}_2$ Clifford QCA was first obtained in Ref.~\cite{haah_QCA_23}, while the $\mathbb{Z}_p$ cases were later developed in Ref.~\cite{Haah2021CliffordQCA}.
 Here, we unify these constructions within a TQFT framework, showing that they arise from the same method under different choices of topological actions.
-Previous approaches were restricted to cubic lattices, whereas our formulation of the $\mathbb{Z}_2$ Clifford QCA applies to arbitrary cellulations of three-manifolds.
-In addition, the construction extends naturally to higher dimensions, as we demonstrate in Secs.~\ref{sec:Z2_Zp_higher_QCA_TQFT} and~\ref{sec:Zp_QCA_(4l-1)+1D_TQFT}.
+Previous approaches were restricted to cubic lattices, whereas our formulation of the $\mathbb{Z}_2$ Clifford QCA applies to arbitrary cellulations.
+In addition, the construction extends naturally to higher dimensions, as we demonstrate in Sec.~\ref{sec:Z2_Zp_higher_QCA_TQFT}.

-First, we recall the Walker–Wang framework, which provides a systematic way to build $3+1$D lattice models with nontrivial boundary anyon theories~\cite{Walker2012TQFT}.
-If the input is a premodular anyon theory (a braided fusion category with transparent nontrivial anyons), the Walker–Wang model has a nontrivial bulk Hamiltonian whose $2+1$D boundary realizes precisely the input anyon theory~\cite{Keyserlingk2013Threedimensional}.
-In contrast, if the input theory is modular, the bulk Hamiltonian is topologically trivial.
-Thus, the topological action of a Walker–Wang model is determined entirely by the fusion and braiding data of the input anyon theory.
+{\change First, we briefly review the Walker--Wang framework, which provides a systematic construction of $3{+}1$D lattice models with nontrivial boundary anyon theories~\cite{Walker2012TQFT}.
+When the input data consist of a \emph{premodular} anyon theory (braided fusion category containing nontrivial transparent anyons) the resulting Walker-Wang model exhibits a nontrivial bulk Hamiltonian whose $(2{+}1)$D boundary realizes precisely the input anyon theory~\cite{Keyserlingk2013Threedimensional}.
+In contrast, when the input theory is \emph{modular}, the bulk Hamiltonian is trivial, in the sense that it supports no deconfined excitations, and the unitary mapping from a product state to the ground state defines a QCA.

-Formally, Abelian anyons are labeled by elements of a finite Abelian group $A$, along with statistics specified by a quadratic form $q: A \rightarrow \mathbb Q/\ZZ$~\cite{Wang2022in}.
-The self-statistics of an anyon $a \in A$ is given by $q(a)$, while the mutual statistics of anyons $a, a' \in A$ are captured by the bilinear form

-The corresponding $3+1$D bulk theory can be understood as a two-form gauge theory, where the gauge fields couple according to this quadratic form and multiplication is implemented by cup products, up to counterterms.\footnote{For even-order anyons, such as in the chiral semion theory, one must instead use the Pontryagin square, which incorporates higher cup products.} Such quadratic forms are known to classify $3+1$D 1-form symmetry-protected-topological (SPT) phases~\cite{Eilenberg1953OnTG, Eilenberg1954OnTG, Kapustin2014theta, Kapustin2017Higher, Delcamp2019On}.
-Consequently, the Abelian Walker–Wang model can be interpreted as a gauged 1-form SPT phase.